The X's

 The X's is an American animated television series created by Carlos Ramos for Nickelodeon.
 The series centers on a nuclear family of four highly trained spies who must conceal their identity from the outside world but normally having trouble in doing so.
 The show consists of a single 20-episode (38 segments) season, running from November 25, 2005, to November 25, 2006.
 Although it was compared to The Incredibles and Alias, Ramos has stated that the show takes inspiration from the James Bond film series, the 1960s TV series Get Smart, and the 1960s TV series The Avengers.

 Premise

 The X's work for SUPERIOR, a covert agency sworn to defend Earth from evil.
 Mr. and Mrs. X have their daughter named Tuesday, their son named Truman, and many gadgets at their disposal.
 An organization called S.N.A.F.U. (short for Society of Nefarious and Felonious Undertakings) led by the evil Glowface is continually trying to cause trouble for the X's and other SUPERIOR agents through their plans to take over the world.

-The series takes place in 2006, according to the episode: "X Takes a Holiday".
-The location of the show is in a coastal city, likely somewhere in the United States, as Mr. and Mrs. X have used the country's currency in the episodes "Secret Agent Manual", "Wealth vs. Stealth", and "Train Rex".